How fleet technology overcomes risks associated with driver fatigue

 It’s a common misconception that caffeine, loud music and cranking up the air conditioner will prevent the symptoms of fatigue setting in.
 Taking these types of measures only help in the short-term.
 The only true solution for fatigue is sleep.
 Drivers can help to reduce their fatigue by taking regular, planned breaks as well as only driving during times when awareness is at its highest.
 Due to the body’s natural circadian cycle, awareness is at its lowest between 1pm and 3pm, and between midnight and 6am.

 When drivers know they will be in front of the wheel for long periods of time, they need to be able to recognize the symptoms of fatigue.
 These symptoms include sore or heavy eyes, excessive yawning, slower reaction time, periods of daydreaming or a lack of concentration on the act of driving, impaired driving performance (such as poor gear changes), stiffness and cramps and so on.
 However, when drivers are in the midst of fatigue, they may find it difficult to concentrate and thus be less likely to pick up on these symptoms.
-So, we recommend employing additional aids to help monitor and manage fatigue.
+So, we recommend employing additional aids to help monitor and manage fatigue in the form of driver fatigue software solutions.

-MiX Hours of Service (HOS) by MiX Telematics is a comprehensive electronic toolkit which enables the effective monitoring of drivers’ on-duty time against driving hours regulations and the management of digital tachograph data files.
+MiX Hours of Service (HOS) by MiX Telematics is a comprehensive electronic toolkit, featuring driver fatigue management software and features, which enables the effective monitoring of drivers’ on-duty time against driving hours regulations and the management of digital tachograph data files.

 - Last updated on .